charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 Half my stress isn’t the work itself—it’s trying to remember where I left off.
 My brain never reloads context fast enough.

 If you feel a little ADHD-ish at work, it might not be you.
-You might just need a better notes-system.
+You might just need a better notes system.

 I tried the usual tools: